tiiuae/ghaf/docs/src/research/passthrough/ethernet.md

 		};
 	};

-The actual devices which were passed through may have some dependencies such as clocks which also need to be configured in the guest for the main devices to work properly.
-In most cases, they can be just copy pasted from the original host configuration with a few minor alterations.
+The actual devices which were passed through may have some dependencies (such as clocks) which also need to be configured in the guest for the main devices to work properly.
+In most cases, they can be just copy-pasted from the original host configuration with a few minor alterations.
 Required dependencies need a bit of manual labor and depend on case to case.

-The main key is to go through the whole original device tree and list out device node names that are used by the passed-through devices.
+The main key is to go through the whole original device tree and list out device node names that are used by the passedthrough devices.
 This may require several passes as the dependencies may also contain some dependencies of their own.
-On top of the requirements, it is good also to check if the passed-through devices are used by some other devices.
+On top of the requirements, it is good also to check if the passedthrough devices are used by some other devices.

-Some devices may be used through a controller such as in our case **lsio_mu2** is used by the main system control unit **scu**.
+Some devices may be used through a controller, such as **lsio_mu2** is used by the main system control unit **scu**.
 In this case, the dependencies consist of several clock devices and their controller and also the i.MX 8 system control unit **SCU** device with its internals.

-In this case, the assisting devices can be added just before the start "**platform@c000000**" bus configuration section.
+The assisting devices can be added just before the start "**platform@c000000**" bus configuration section:

     /**
      * Several clocks and a regulator copied from original host config.